-Implementation annexes: Annex A3: Principles for harmonised on-call arrangements Interim regime
+Implementation annexes: Annex 29: Principles for harmonised on-call arrangements

+Interim regime

+Paragraph 48

+Footnote number 1

-Does the protection for on-call arrangements include protection for the "rate of pay".
-For example, if the local protected agreement says that Sunday is double time is this protected under 2.48.
+Does the protection for on-call arrangements include protection for the "rate of pay"?
+For example, if the local protected agreement says that Sunday is double time is this protected under 2.48?

 Yes, all current on-call arrangements may be protected for groups of employees irrespective of whether they were nationally or locally agreed (paragraph 2.48).
 It is the totality of the local national on-call agreement that is protected.
-Pay circular (AforC) 1/2009 announced that where flat rate on-call allowances continue to be paid in accordance with the former interim regime in Annex A3 these should be increased by 2.4%.
+Pay circular (AforC) 1/2009 announced that where flat rate on-call allowances continue to be paid in accordance with the former interim regime in Annex 29 these should be increased by 2.4 per cent.
 This protection does not prevent local agreements on alterations to working patterns to meet changing service needs.